 Football (pronounced foot-bawl)

-(1) As Association Football (soccer), a game in which two
+(1) As Association Football (in some places known for historic reasons as "soccer"), a game in which two

 opposing teams of 11 players each defend goal-nets at opposite ends of a field,